KacperGierycz/KacperGierycz/README.md

 # My Interest in Java

-Server side programmnig but also web development: Spring, Spring Boot, REST API, and things that go with it: Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jax-RS, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
+Server-side programming but also web development: Spring, Spring Boot, REST API, and things that go with it: Hibernate, MySQL, JDBC, MVC, JSP, Thymeleaf, Bootstrap, Jax-RS, Tomcat, Angular, OKTA, HTML, CSS, JavaScript, TypeScript, AWS, Git.
 All these wonderful and useful aspects of programming are included in my projects.

 My personal favorites are algorithms and programmatic challenges